 - We have even implemented telehealth within certain residential groups in order to divide groups into different rooms and reduce the number of patients in a given room.
 Our larger groups now utilize Zoom in various ways to provide lectures or other psychoeducational interventions.

 - We have converted multiple Chromebook computers for Zoom use with our residential patients.
 These Chromebooks are used for Zoom meetings with certain employees who are deemed “high risk” due to age or underlying health concerns and who have special knowledge and skills which we deem essential to our patient population.
 For example, our psychiatrist and spiritual advisor are self-quarantined at home but are providing services to our residential patients via telehealth.

 COVID-19 Precautions: The community

 - No visitors or outside vendors are allowed on campus due to the COVID-19 pandemic, except for food and supply deliveries necessary for Cornerstone’s continued operations.
 In those cases, delivery representatives are met on the loading dock of the Caldwell Center, or in the event they are required to enter one of the buildings on campus, they are asked to wear masks and gloves.
-Any “drop off” of patient belongings is now conducted at an off-campus location.
-Any drug screens by outpatients are conducted at an off-site location.

 - Numerous emails and pamphlets have been provided to staff and patients that detail information about COVID-19 and procedures to minimize the risk of contracting COVID-19, with a particular emphasis on social distancing and hand washing.